 The documentation shows that the hospital list “has spoken to them about having such an infection condition and the facility and suggest that they take necessary precautions.
 I believe [the patient’s] skin breakdowns were secondary to her intense scratching.”

-If your loved one has suffered an injury or died prematurely while a resident at Countryview Care Center - Macomb, call the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
+If your loved one has suffered an injury or died prematurely while a resident at Countryview Care Center - Macomb, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
 Our law firm fights aggressively on behalf of McDonough County victims of mistreatment living in long-term facilities including nursing homes in Macomb.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys represent residents who were harmed by caregiver negligence or abuse.
 We have years of experience in successfully resolving recompense claims to ensure our clients receive the compensation they deserve.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.